ManticoreProject/manticore/README.md

     cd ./llvm/build
     cmake -G "Unix Makefiles" -DCMAKE_INSTALL_PREFIX=../install -DCMAKE_BUILD_TYPE=Release ../src

-Next, to build and install LLVM locally, which step typically takes at least 10 minutes.
+Next we will build and install LLVM locally, which typically takes at least 10 minutes.
 Replace `n` below with the number of parallel jobs you would like to use during the build.
-If you have a spinning disk hard drive, we recommend `n` to be at most `(RAM / 2.5GB)`, as the linking stage eats up a huge amount of virtual memory, and once you start swapping it may not finish.
+If you have a spinning disk hard drive, we recommend `n` to be at most `(RAM / 2.5GB)`, as the linking stage eats up a huge amount of virtual memory, and once you start swapping, it may not finish.

     make install -j n